Attention as Conditioning: What Classical Learning Theory Predicts About Linear Transformers: Background and Related Work

 which is then transformed through the output projection $\mathbf{W}_O$.
 The scaling factor $\sqrt{d}$ prevents gradient instability but can be absorbed into the weight matrices $\mathbf{W}_Q$ and $\mathbf{W}_K$~\citep{elhageetal.MathematicalFrameworkTransformer2021}.

-Recent work~\citep{elhageetal.MathematicalFrameworkTransformer2021,olssonetal.ContextLearningInduction2022} has made progress in mechanistic interpretability by analyzing specific computational patterns.
-These studies identify "circuits" as functional subgraphs within transformers, often focusing on the composition matrices $\mathbf{W}_Q \mathbf{W}_K^\top$ (determining attention patterns) and $\mathbf{W}_V \mathbf{W}_O$ (determining information flow).
-However, these approaches primarily provide descriptive accounts of \emph{what} transformers compute rather than explaining \emph{why} these computations are effective.
+Recent mechanistic interpretability work~\citep{elhageetal.MathematicalFrameworkTransformer2021,olssonetal.ContextLearningInduction2022} identifies functional ``circuits'', typically the composition matrices $\mathbf{W}_Q \mathbf{W}_K^\top$ (attention patterns) and $\mathbf{W}_V \mathbf{W}_O$ (information flow), but offers descriptive accounts of \emph{what} transformers compute rather than explaining \emph{why} these computations are effective.